 University of Cincinnati - Main Campus is among your best bets if you want to study Radio, Television & Digital Communication.
 Digital communication majors from University of Cincinnati - Main Campus earn a boost of around 3.5% above the typical income of radio, television & digital communication graduates.
 University of Cincinnati - Main Campus is among the largest schools in Ohio.

+With a low price and fantastic education, Kent State University at Kent is a fantastic bargain, earning a position of #19 in Ohio.
 This school is known for the success of military students and is ranked 369 best in the country for veterans.
-There is a graduate program available for students who are interested.
 Take a deeper dive and discover how well Kent State University at Kent ranks in other categories.

 It's hard to find a better school than University of Akron Main Campus if you wish to pursue Radio, Television & Digital Communication as a major.
-With more than 20,000 students, this institution is one of the biggest schools in the nation.
+Situated in Akron, Ohio, this university is a good choice for students who prosper in an urban atmosphere.

 It's difficult to beat Capital University if you wish to study Radio, Television & Digital Communication.
 It is located in the suburban location of Columbus, Ohio.